-The total OPEB liability as of July 1, 2018, was determined by using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability as of July 1, 2019, was determined by rolling forward the District's total OPEB liability as of July 1, 2018 to July 1, 2019, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 2.98% based on the Standard & Poor's Municipal Bond 20 Year High Grade Rate Index at 7/1/18. - Mortality rates Separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
+- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 3.36% based on the Standard & Poor's Municipal Bond 20 Year High Grade Rate Index at 7/1/19. - Mortality rates Separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
 Incorporated into the table are rates projected generationally by the Buck Modified 2016 projection scale to reflect mortality improvement. - Healthcare cost trend rates 6.0% in 2018, and 5.5% in 2019 through 2021.
 Rates gradually decrease from 5.4% in 2022 to 3.8% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Participation rates 80% of employees are assumed to elect coverage.